telerik/blazor-docs/knowledge-base/calendar-allowed-dates.md

 ---
-title: Allowed dates for Calendar
+title: How to set small list of allowed dates in Calendar.
-description: How to set small list of allowed dates in Calendar.
+description: How to disable all dates in a Calendar, except for a small list of allowed dates.
 type: how-to
-page_title: Allowed dates for Calendar
+page_title: How to set small list of allowed dates in Calendar.
 slug: calendar-kb-allowed-dates
 position:
-tags: telerik, blazor, calendar
+tags: telerik, blazor, calendar, disable, allowed, dates
 res_type: kb
 ---